inerlogic/retro-code/80386/Pocket386/Turbo-Pascal-7/Prime386/TECHNICAL.md

   and march-algorithm patterns from planned-but-unscheduled to a priority next step, since a flat fill/read-back may not be sufficient to expose this specific fault.
+- Tracked down an actual copy of Turbo Pascal 7.01, confirmed genuine by its file timestamp (03/03/93, 07:01:00, matching the documented signature for the disk-mastering batch).
+Built a scratch diagnostic reverting the `HiWord` fix back to the original buggy `shr 16` line, compiled and ran it on real Pocket 386 hardware under 7.01: clean, no corruption.
+Independent, real-hardware confirmation of both the original bug and Borland's fix, using the actual historical compiler rather than a workaround.
+Preserved as `701TEST.PAS` so anyone else running old Borland compilers on real 386+ hardware can check their own.